camicri/cube-get/docs/download-package.md

 # Downloading Package

-Click on the package you want to download in the package lister.
+Click `Download` on the package you want to download in the package lister.

 ![](_media/img35.png)